jenkinsci/jenkinsfile-runner/README.md

                                Requires Jenkins 2.119 or above -a (--arg)                  : Parameters to be passed to workflow job.
-Use multiple -a switches for multiple params -f (--file) FILE            : Path to Jenkinsfile (or directory containing a Jenkinsfile) to run, default to ./Jenkinsfile.
+Use multiple -a switches for multiple params -u (--keep-undefined-parameters) : Keep undefined parameters if set, defaults to false.
+ -f (--file) FILE            : Path to Jenkinsfile (or directory containing a
+                               Jenkinsfile) to run, default to ./Jenkinsfile.
  -ns (--no-sandbox)          : Disable workflow job execution within sandbox